scalableminds/webknossos-libs/docs/src/webknossos-py/development.md

 The structure of the documentation page is given by `docs/mkdocs.yml`.

-To generate the documentation locally, clone or link the webknossos repository to `docs/wk-repo` first and then start the documentation server
+To generate the documentation locally, clone or link the webKnossos repository to `docs/wk-repo` first and then start the documentation server
 ```shell
 git clone --depth 1 git@github.com:scalableminds/webknossos.git docs/wk-repo
 docs/generate.sh